yehyazakareya/yehyazakareya.github.io/linux.md

 **>>:** appends the output to certain file

-After knowing a little bit about shell operators we will use that knowledge to create file nammed password and add the word (password123) to it using the command **echo password123 > passwords** then we will append another word (tryhackme) to the file passwords using the command **echo tryhackme >> passwords** as follows:
+After knowing a little bit about shell operators we will use that knowledge to create file named password and add the word (password123) to it using the command **echo password123 > passwords** then we will append another word (tryhackme) to the file passwords using the command **echo tryhackme >> passwords** as follows:

 ![echo1.png]({{site.baseurl}}/echo1.png)
 ![echo2.png]({{site.baseurl}}/echo2.png)